Mount Rainier in all its glory.

 Summer hikes for mini mountaineers

 Visiting iconic Mount Rainier should be on every Washington family’s summer bucket list.
 But have you put it off because it seems too hard to explore with kids?
 We’ve got good news for you!
 There are plenty of short, easy trails with stunning alpine views that can be hiked and walked with wee ones, even those in strollers on some of the trails.
-Gawk up at 1,000-year-old trees in the Grove of the Patriarchs, play at Tipsoo Lake, explore a homestead cabin, see hot springs, and experience the glory of wildflowers and crisp alpine air.
+Gawk at 1,000-year-old trees, play at Tipsoo Lake, explore a homestead cabin, see hot springs, and experience the glory of wildflowers and crisp alpine air.
 We’ve included a couple of longer hikes for families with older kids, too.
 These are all summer hikes, so check to be sure the area you want to visit is open before heading out.

 Know before you go